Notarise-gov-sg/sns-notify-recipients/README.md

 3. Upon approval, merge PR into `master` branch.

-4. GitHub Actions will automatically bump version in `package.json` and tag.
+4. Wait for tests on `CI - Master` to complete.

-5. After version bump, publish package to NPM by manually running `CI - Publish` workflow in GitHub Actions.
+5. Publish a release to NPM by manually running `CI - Release` workflow in GitHub Actions.